Categories

 What happens if your newsletter is a mix of original content and additional links?
 The answer might be to republish just the original content on the web.

 A great example of this comes from WBUR.
 (Full disclosure: They’re a longtime client of Inbox Collective.)
-In their daily newsletter, they open with what they call a “top note,” which runs through some of the big news of the day.
+In their daily newsletter, they open with what they call a “top note,” which goes through some of the big news of the day.
 It often runs a few hundred words.
 Below that, they’ve got additional links back to both their website and other sites that cover news in Boston, where WBUR is based.

 In this case, the top note is pretty valuable, but the rest of the newsletter mostly features content that’s easy to find on their website.
 So, instead of publishing the entire piece online, they republish just the top note and then include a CTA at the top and bottom of the story to sign up for the newsletter.

 At BuzzFeed, we tried a similar tactic with our books newsletter.
 Every week, we published a book recommendation from a staff writer.
-At the end of the month, we’d take all of those recommendations and republish them as a post (i.e., “Four Books Buzzfeed Staff Loved This Month”) with a note about how you could get more recommendations like those in your inbox and then a box to subscribe.
+At the end of the month, we’d take all of those recommendations and republish them as a post (i.e. “Four Books BuzzFeed Staff Loved This Month”) with a note about how you could get more recommendations like those in your inbox and then a box to subscribe.
 Those posts always drove new growth for our list.

 2.)
 When is the right time or day to send my newsletter?